TNMP Power Outages (Texas New Mexico Power) | Utility

 • See the estimated date and time of electricity restoration, such as in this example:

-When a power outage occurs, you’ll receive faster, more accelerated service by contacting the TDU (such as TNMP) rather than the electric provider who supplies your electricity in Texas.
 It’s helpful to grasp the difference between the TDU (also called TDSP) and electricity company, and to have a list of Texas TDU phone numbers you can contact when an electrical outage occurs in your area.
-For company profiles and other useful information on TDUs, see our Texas Electric Utilities page.

 If a Texas-New Mexico power outage occurs in your region, you can evaluate the effects of the outage on your energy consumption for a given month by looking at your Smart Meter Texas meter usage data.
-If you wish to review your meter history obtained by TNMP, you can start a free account with Smart Meter Texas.
-You can also browse through our guide on Smart Meters.

-Electric outages caused by escalating electricity demand can cause considerable rate spikes, resulting in rises in your energy bills if you are not enrolled in a fixed-rate plan that locks in your price.
-Increases in demand are more likely to happen during extremely hot Texas summer months when energy demand is at its peak.
+Electric outages caused by escalating electricity demand can cause considerable rate spikes, resulting in rises in your energy bills if you’re not enrolled in a fixed-rate plan that locks in your price.

 • Keep your refrigerator and freezer closed at all times.

-If it’s cold and you don’t have anywhere else to go, you should never turn on a gas stove for heating due to safety risks.
 You can prepare for outages by having backup batteries and other sources of additional power.
-Having a landline phone is a good backup plan because they don’t require electricity to make calls.
-Extra power sources like portable battery packs are also important for medical devices requiring electricity.
+Having a landline phone is a good backup because they don’t require electricity to make calls.
+Extra power sources are important for medical devices that need electricity.

 If you own a generator, move it away from your home and keep it a good distance from doors and windows.
 If you live in a rural area and depend on your generator for energy, have an extra supply of fuel that you can use for emergencies.

 Save the Texas-New Mexico power outage number for your location on your phone.
 You could also write it out and keep it in a safe location that you will remember.
-Don’t forget to follow the above-mentioned steps if there’s an outage in your area.

 Below is useful information for moving into houses with an existing meter and without a meter in TNMP’s service areas.